 But are password managers safe?

-Of course, there are no absolutes – that, too, is a practical reality.
+There are no absolutes – that, too, is a practical reality.
 There is no such thing as absolute security.
-As I said earlier, if you fall victim to malware, all bets are off, no matter what technique you use to keep your password information.
+As I said earlier, if you fall victim to malware, all bets are off, no matter what technique you use.

 - The master password you use to access the password manager.